jemmy512/book-notes/CS/computer-system-a-programmers-perspective.md

 * Once the linker has completed the symbol resolution step, it has associated each symbol reference in the code with exactly one symbol definition (i.e., a symbol table entry in one of its input object modules).
 At this point, the linker knows the exact sizes of the code and data sections in its input object modules.

 * Relocation consists of two steps:
-    * Relocating sections and symbol definitions.
+    * **Relocating sections and symbol definitions**.
 In this step, the linker merges all sections of the same type into a new aggregate section of the same type.
 For example, the .data sections from the input modules are all merged into one section that will become the .data section for the output executable object file.
 The linker then assigns run-time memory addresses to the new aggregate sections, to each section defined by the input modules, and to each symbol defined by the input modules.
 When this step is complete, every instruction and global variable in the program has a unique run-time memory address.
-    * Relocating symbol references within sections.
+    * **Relocating symbol references within sections**.
 In this step, the linker modifies every symbol reference in the bodies of the code and data sections so that they point to the correct run-time addresses.
-To perform this step, the linker relies on data structures in the relocatable object modules known as relocation entries, which we describe next.
+To perform this step, the linker relies on data structures in the relocatable object modules known as **relocation entries**, which we describe next.

 ### 7.7.1 Relocation Entries
 * When an assembler generates an object module, it does not know where the code and data will ultimately be stored in memory.
 Nor does it know the locations of any externally defined functions or global variables that are referenced by the module.